RobotGarden/rgdjapps/notes.md

 * Name (use fuzzy search)
 * Key card number
 * Cobot ID
-* Family ID
+* Family ID -- Generated on the fly
+* Added
+* Updated
+* Email address
+* Address
+* Zip code
+* Emergency contact information
+* Emergency care information
+* URL
 * Notes
-* Emergency contact information

-## Family Table
-Links family members through ID pairs
-* Unique ID
-* User Unique ID
+Many of these may be possible to auto-populate from cobot

 ## Class table
 * Unique ID
 * Class name
+* SBU
+* Description
+* Intended Audience
+* Prerequisites

 ## Training Table
 Links users to classes they have taken